-For more information about the reserve, or to enquire about school trips or volunteering, telephone 01844 351833.
+For more information about the reserve, or to enquire about school trips or volunteering, email firstname.lastname@example.org or telephone 01844 351833.

 Chimney Meadows National Nature Reserve, located in the floodplain of the River Thames, has a spectacular display of wild flowers during the summer months and often provides a safe haven for breeding curlew.

 Management: Chimney Meadows is managed by Berks, Bucks & Oxon Wildlife Trust (BBOWT)

 Further information about the reserve, its wildlife and how to visit can be found on the Chimney Meadows page of the BBOWT website.